Hakuin Ekaku: Shōju Rōjin

-Hakuin left again, to study for a mere eight months with Shōju Rōjin (Dokyu Etan, 1642–1721).
-Shoju was an intensely demanding teacher, who hurled insults and blows at Hakuin, in an attempt to free him from his limited understanding and self-centeredness.
+Hakuin left again, to study for a mere eight months with Shōju Rōjin (Dokyu Etan, 1642–1721), an enigmatic teacher whose historicity has been questioned.
+According to Hakuin and his biographers, Shoju was an intensely demanding teacher, who hurled insults and blows at Hakuin, in an attempt to free him from his limited understanding and self-centeredness.
 When asked why he had become a monk, Hakuin said that it was out of terror to fall into hell, to which Shōju replied "You're a self-centered rascal, aren't you!"
 Shōju assigned him a series of "hard-to-pass" koans.
 These led to three isolated moments of satori, but it was only eighteen years later that Hakuin really understood what Shōju meant with this.

-Hakuin left Shoju after eight months of study, without receiving formal dharma transmission from Shoju Rojin, nor from any other teacher, but Hakuin considered himself to be an heir of Shoju Rojin.
-Today Hakuin is considered to have received dharma transmission from Shoju.
+Hakuin left Shoju after eight months of study, but in later life, when he had realized Shoju's teachings on the importance of bodhicitta, Hakuin considered Shoju Rojin his primary teacher, and solidly identified himself with Shoju's dharma-lineage.
+Today Hakuin is considered to have received dharma transmission from Shoju, though he didn't receive formal dharma transmission from Shoju Rojin, nor from any other teacher, a contradiction for the Rinzai's school emphasis on formal dharma-transmission.

-Taigi – great doubt
+Incomplete accomplishment and renewed doubt

 Hakuin realized that his attainment was incomplete.
-He was unable to sustain the tranquility of mind of the Zen hall in the midst of daily life.
-When he was twenty-six he read that "all wise men and eminent priests who lack the Bodhi-mind fall into Hell".
+His insight was sharp during meditation, but he was unable to sustain the tranquility of mind of the Zen hall in the midst of daily life.
+His mental dispositions were unchanged, and attachment and aversion still prevailed in daily life, a tendency which he could not correct through "ordinary intellectual means."
+His mental anguish even worsened when, at twenty-six, he read that "all wise men and eminent priests who lack the Bodhi-mind fall into Hell".
 This raised a "great doubt" (taigi) in him, since he thought that the formal entrance into monkhood and the daily enactment of rituals was the bodhi-mind.
 Only with his final awakening, at age 42, did he fully realize what "bodhi-mind" means, namely working for the good of others.